Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

-Private equity, categorized as an illiquid, growthoriented long-term investment within the alternative asset portfolio, is an investment strategy that provides a higher return than other asset groups.
-KIC established the alternative investment division in 2009 and started investing in private equity funds immediately following the global financial crisis.
-We began making direct private equity investments in 2010 and co-investments with existing GPs in 2011, diversifying our portfolio by region and strategy.
+Private equity investments, which are illiquid, growth-oriented long-term investments within the alternative asset portfolio, is a strategy that provides a higher return than do other asset groups.
+KIC established its alternative investment division in 2009 and started investing in private equity funds immediately following the global financial crisis.
+We began making direct private equity investments in 2010 and co-investments with GPs in 2011, diversifying our portfolio by region and strategy.

 Real estate is one of the main alternative asset classes that can help diversify a portfolio.
 KIC has been making a diverse range of direct, indirect and co-investments in real estate in North America, Europe and Asia since 2010.

 In 2021, global real estate transaction volume grew significantly on investor optimism for pandemic recovery following a contraction in 2020 due to Covid-related market uncertainty.
 With the pandemic accelerating social and economic structural change, sectors including logistics, where structural demand is expected to rise, and life sciences and data centers saw a significant pickup in activity.

 Discerning market changes early on, KIC expanded its investments in logistics facilities and data centers.
 To build a stable portfolio, we are actively seeking investment opportunities in sectors including offices and residential real estate and also considering investing in real estate debt, which is expected to generate stable cash flows amid interest rate hikes.